 Bed and Breakfast

-Blackwaterfoot Lodge is a warm and welcoming late 19th Century Victorian house, in the centre of the village thus close to village ammenities and Blackwaterfoot's picturesque harbour and five minutes from Shiskine golf course.
+Blackwaterfoot Lodge is a late 19th Century Victorian house, in the centre of the village thus close to village ammenities and Blackwaterfoot's picturesque harbour and five minutes from Shiskine golf course.
+The trwo self catering units are attached to the Lodge.
 There's a friendly little bar. usually with real ale on tap, and a full-blown restaurant - though Covid-19 regulations could affect the restaurant service this year.

 Things to do in Arran